AkanimohOD19A/submission_MLOPs24-cohort/README.md

 Now `zenml up`, if you are on windows `zenml up --blocking` - this will launch a UI to review your steps/pipeline, like in the image above.

-The script would run the training pipeline and store the results from training, it also returns the mlflow artifact directory to review the *r2*, *mse* and *rmse* trained values.
+The script would run the training pipeline and store the results/artifacts from training, it also returns the mlflow artifact directory to review the *r2*, *mse* and *rmse* trained values.

 ![img.png](img.png)